After you have created a dashboard, you can edit the dashboard by clicking the Edit button at the upper right of the dashboard:

 To convert a Look-linked tile to a query-based tile, make sure the dashboard is in edit mode.
 Then, from the tile’s gear menu, click the Convert Look to Tile option, and click OK in the confirmation pop-up:

 The Look-linked tile is replaced by a new tile that uses the same query and visualization settings.
-If you change your mind, you can link the Look back in as a tile, as long as the Look is still saved in Spaces.
+If you change your mind, you can link the Look back in as a tile, as long as the Look is still saved in a Space.
 If you don’t want the Look, you might consider deleting the Look.

 Converting All Tiles to Query Tiles